alpha60-devops/alpha60-swarm-media-probe/docs/architecture.md

 Both commands return JSON.
 RapidJSON parses that output into `media_info_data`, whose nested members are `video_metadata`, `audio_metadata`, and `subtitle_metadata`.

-### 4. Enrichment and reporting
+### 5. Enrichment and reporting

-`enrichment` combines the parallel arrays in `process_result` with the original torrent inventory.
+`enrichment` combines the aligned result arrays in `process_result` with the original torrent inventory.
 It computes aggregate `pipeline_metrics`, serializes collection and object data, and writes the final JSON file.

 ## Dependency direction